mafintosh/etcd-registry/README.md

 * `services.lookup(name, cb)` Lookup a single service
 * `services.list([name], cb)` List all services as an array.
 Omit the name to list all services

-## Command line service join

-You can join a node service by using the command line tool `etcd-registry-join`

-	etcd-registry-join 127.0.0.1:4001 my-service-name my-entry-point.js

-This will run `my-entry-point.js` and set `PORT={service-port}`.
-When you bind to the port the app will be added to the registry.

 ## Connection string

 The connection has the following format